What Is the Difference Between NI Disconnected and Home Licenses?

 Disconnected License:

-You must create separate disconnected license files for computer-based and named-user licenses.
-If a user has both types of permissions, you must disconnect both the user and the computer.
-Concurrent, non-concurrent, non-debug, and non-deployment licenses are eligible for a Disconnected License.
+Separate disconnected license files must be created for computer-based licenses and named-user licenses.
+If a user is assigned both license types, you must disconnect both the user and the associated computer accordingly.

 Home Licenses: